-- Credit Score Details: Your credit score is important in securing a loan; however, there are other factors (like income, savings, etc.) that are also relevant.
-If utilizing a government program (such as those backed by the Federal Housing Administration or Department of Veterans Affairs), a lower minimum credit score around 660+ is typically accepted.
-When it comes to conventional loans, the minimum is a little higher at 690+.
+Credit Scores: Your credit score is important in securing a loan; however, there are other factors (like income and savings) that are also relevant.
+If utilizing a government program (such as those backed by the Federal Housing Administration or Department of Veterans Affairs), a lower minimum credit score around 660 and up is typically accepted.
+When it comes to conventional loans, the minimum is a little higher at 690 and up.
 Need to improve your credit score?
 Your community bank can provide you with actionable tips that will help.

-- Debt-to-Income Ratios: In addition to a solid credit score, you must also have a good debt-to-income ratio.
-Typically, this is 43% or lower, but lenders will consider higher ratios with compensating factors like a down payment of 10% or up, reserves, and / or a strong credit score.
+Debt-to-Income Ratios: In addition to a solid credit score, you must also have a good debt-to-income ratio.
+Typically, this is 43% or lower, but lenders will consider higher ratios with compensating factors, such as a down payment of 10% or more, reserves, or a strong credit score.
 A community banker can take a closer look at your situation and provide recommendations for leveraging your financial strengths.

 Loan Programs: For first-time home buyers, quality options for financing are Federal Housing Administration, Department of Veterans Affairs, and USDA Rural Housing loans from state and local housing finance agencies.
-It is possible to quality for conventional loans with as little as 3% down.
+Qualifying for conventional

-Additionally, many aren’t aware that most states and counties have housing finance agencies and special programs that can assist with down payments and closing costs.
+Additionally, most states and counties have housing finance agencies and special programs that can assist with down payments and closing costs.
 By working with a community bank that’s tapped into localized programs, you can ensure all available information and pathways will be made available to you.
 You never know—this inside knowledge can lead to major savings.

-- Fixed Rate vs. Adjustable Rate Mortgage: Generally, a first-time homebuyer will be better off with a fixed-rate loan.
-Typically, you should only consider an adjustable rate loan when the initial rate is fixed for at lease the first five years.
+Fixed-Rate vs. Adjustable-Rate Mortgage: Generally, a first-time homebuyer will be better off with a fixed-rate loan.
+Typically, you should only consider an adjustable-rate loan when the initial rate is fixed for at least the first five years.
 That being said, interest rates are always in flux, and your community banker can help advise on what provides the best opportunity for you.